 The Company estimates that the extrusion tooling market in North America and Europe is approximately \$US600 million annually.
 Exco believes that it is currently the largest supplier in the Canadian and U.S. extrusion tooling markets, the second largest supplier in Europe and that it accounts for approximately 20-25% of sales in these key markets.
-On a world-wide basis, the Company believes it is the largest independent supplier of Extrusion Tools in the world.
 Sales to and within the United States have grown due to a focused marketing effort.
 The market in Central and South America is significant and should continue to grow as those countries develop their infrastructure and grow their economies.

 The North American and European extrusion tooling industries are comprised of a few large players and a number of much smaller operations, which are all privately owned.
 Both markets have experienced consolidation over the last few years in response to an increasing demand for quality, faster delivery and very competitive pricing which require a significant investment in technology.
 This trend is continuing although at a more moderate pace.
 Exco continues to make the investment it believes to be necessary to remain a leading supplier in this market.
 As a result, the Company purchased the four Halex extrusion facilities in Italy and Germany, and opened its newest greenfield Extrusion Tooling plant in Queretaro Mexico in April 2019.
-Given Exco's size, multi-plant footprint (with many locations in low cost countries), advanced manufacturing processes and ready access to capital, Exco management believes that it is in a better position than most of its competitors to continue to prosper.
+Given Exco's size, multi-plant footprint (with many locations in low-cost countries), advanced manufacturing processes and ready access to capital, Exco management believes that it is in a better position than most of its competitors to continue to prosper.